 Speaker cones in cars can be damaged in several ways:

-For example, when you play low frequencies, let’s say 60Hz through the mid-bass speaker that should run min 120Hz.
+For example, when you play low frequencies, let’s say 60Hz through the mid-bass speaker that should run at min 120Hz.
 These lowest tones can damage the speaker in one edge area, where the cone is overstretched.

 Temperature and humidity in the cabin change so often, and that does not help cones to remain in high quality for a long time.
 Especially older paper cones can e weakened within a few years, and if not replaced with new speakers, they can break at any time.

 How to Repair Cracked Speaker Cone?

-Speaker cone repair is not difficult, and although not all of the damages can be repaired, few steps below will allow you to fix simple cracks on your speaker cones:
+Speaker cone repair is not difficult, and although not all of the damages can be repaired, a few steps below will allow you to fix simple cracks on your speaker cones:

 Paper cones are the weakest of all types, so they break most often.
 The few steps below will show you how to repair a cracked paper cone:

+#1.
 Remove the speaker from its place.

 While this can be straightforward for the subwoofers, for taking speakers out of the car door, you may need to disassemble a door panel.

+#2.
 Clean the speaker’s cone using a wet cloth.

+#3.
 Prepare a patch to cover the cracked area.

 In 99% of cases, you will need two pieces for both sides of the cone.
 Excellent material for typical car speakers can be either a paper towel or a coffee filter.

+#4.
 Apply a thin layer of glue to the cracked area on the top side of the speaker using a soft paintbrush.

 In my opinion, the best glue for speaker cone repair is Tacky Glue, and If you want to try it, click this link and check the recent price on Amazon now.

-When covering a damaged cone’s area, do not make the glue layer too thick especially for the smallest speakers, and do not use any kind of super glue because it is too rigid when dry.
+When covering a damaged cone’s area, do not make the glue layer too thick, especially for the smallest speakers, and do not use any kind of super glue because it is too rigid when dry.

 Too much glue could lead to damaging the foam ring if the cone will not have the right weight balance and one side will be overstretched.

+#5.
 Cover with glue one side of the prepared patch.

 Cover the patch entirely, and do not leave any dry edges that could create buzz sounds when dry.
 Stick the wet side of the patch with a cone and apply some pressure.